sharetribe/flex-docs/src/docs/howto-transaction-process/change-transaction-process-in-ftw/index.md

 ---
-title: Change transaction process setup in combined template
+title: Change transaction process setup in Sharetribe Web Template
 slug: change-transaction-process-in-ftw
 updated: 2022-11-22
 category: how-to-transaction-process
 ingress:
-  This guide describes how to customize the combined template to use another transaction process.
+  This guide describes how to customize Sharetribe Web Template to use a new transaction process.
 published: true
 ---

-The combined template defines four transaction processes by default: daily bookings, nightly bookings, hourly bookings, and product sales processes.
+Sharetribe Web Template defines four transaction processes by default: daily bookings, nightly bookings, hourly bookings, and product sales processes.
 The template is created to support states and transitions defined in those processes.